infinum/ios-nuts-and-bolts/README.md

 None of the methods are marked public intentionally.
 All components are imagined to be in a separate `Storage` module. `Storage` module should expose simple interface for the main app.

+`ModelMapped` protocol allows mapping of Domain object to DB objects.
+This way Realm objects remain internal to `Storage` module and the rest of the app doesn't know about them.

 <br/><br/>
 </details>